fiaos-org/.github/profile/README.md

 Imagine a system that not only irrigates plants but also dispenses nutrients through integrated liquid fertilizer control.
 Imagine a device that operates for a decade without needing intervention, collecting, processing, and sharing data across scientific networks.
 Picture a living organism—a plant, a fungus, or an experimental biological model—thriving under its protection even in extreme weather, when water elsewhere is scarce.

-The Umbrella Project stands for resilience and innovation.
+The fiaos Project stands for resilience and innovation.
 It is more than a tool; it is a companion for researchers, a safeguard for living systems, and a foundation for sustainable ecosystems.

 ---